locoframework/loco-rails/README.md

 `loco:install` generator will take care of this automatically.

 ## Doubts

-### Argument: Loco-JS depends on jQuery, but we don't need jQuery, anymore.

-**Answer:** Look at this [site](http://youmightnotneedjquery.com), for example.
-Almost always, you need to write more code to accomplish the same goal.
-And what we do, as developers, to write less code?
-We create private methods.
-We write another specialized classes.
-And we use 3rd party libraries.
-So, until no-jQuery approach will require you to write longer code, I'll stick with jQuery.
-But, I agree, that be dependent on sth is not good and *less dependencies* is better.

 ### Argument: Loco-JS is developed in CoffeeScript, but some say that the current standard is ES6.